artificialhoney/dopebot/README.md

 ```

 For general Slack integration information please refer to the official Slack documentation.
-In the channel where you have added dopebot try: `@dopebot help` to list all commands.
+In the channel where you have added dopebot try: `help` to list all commands.

 ## Contributors

 - [Ernesto Baschny](http://cron.eu)
 - [Sebastian Krüger](http://theblackestbox.net)

-### Want to contribute?

-Welcome!
-Glad, to hear.
-It's easy.
-Just follow theses steps:

-1. Fork the project & branch
-2. Code and document your stuff
-3. Create a Pull Request with description

-## License

 ## License